 We hammered down some drowning stretch of Alabama highway, trapped on each side by forests caught in the downpour.
 The rain came down lightly as we crossed the Tennessee state line.
-Now, an hour later, the windshield and the world around us are awash as we plow through a hydroplaning nightmare.
+Now, an hour later, the windshield and the world around us were awash as we plowed through a hydroplaning nightmare.

-The drive from Nashville to Waverly, Alabama is five hours.
-The rain came down harder the longer we drove, making the trip take a little more than six.
+The drive from Nashville to Waverly, Alabama is five hours but the rain came down harder the longer we drove, making the trip take a little more than six.
 Jordan Igoe drove the first shift, while Justin Osborne sat in the front passenger seat answering emails about the upcoming album and gauging the reaction on social media of the newly released single, “Homeboy”.
 Hungover or not, the business aspect of the musician’s life is never ending.